SavitarIT/SavitarSystem/Readme.md

 It's not as good as hot reloads, but Blazor is new - so hang in there.
 Hot reloads are coming...

+# Sensitive settings in appsettings.json can be set in environment variables on the dev machine.

 **Quick Access**
 * Powershell: cd d:\Software\Savitar\Applications\SavitarSystem\Savitar.Web\Server\; dotnet watch run debug;
 * Browser: http://savitar.local:5000/